Castletown House: Modern times

 The charitable Castletown Foundation struggled with the financial and operational demands of maintenance and ongoing restoration, and in 1994, following extensive negotiations between the foundation and the State, Castletown House, with its 120-acre residual demesne, was transferred to the Office of Public Works (OPW).

+In 2024, the OPW acquired Donaghcumper House and ancillary lands from Kildare County Council.
+Located south of the river Liffey, opposite Castletown House, this purchase ensured the protection of the historic vistas to and from Castletown House.
+In November 2025, the Irish State purchased the remainder of the Castletown Demesne, bringing the total area of lands around the House in State ownership to 475 acres.
 The OPW continued the programme of restoration, of both house and lands.

 Across the broader former estate, and despite the protection of the house and some estate features, at least one of the outlying features, The Gazebo, was partly demolished, without planning permission, in late 2007.
-An enforcement notice was served on the developer concerned, and further action is expected.
+An enforcement notice was served on the developer concerned, and further action was expected.

 In 2012, work began to restore the lake on the lawn between Castletown House and the Liffey, and this was followed in 2016 by work on the pleasure grounds behind and to the west of the house.

+Following some years of dispute over access and visitor parking, after the sale of parts of the demesne, the Office of Public Works purchased some 235 acres of land for €11.25 million, including the access from the M4 motorway.
+This was added to the existing 227 acres of the Castletown Demesne already in State ownership and OPW management.
+This purchase brought to an end the long running and bitter dispute over public and vehicular access to the estate.
+On 22 December 2025 full public access to the Castletown estate was restored.

 Access and rights of way

 Access by pedestrians is possible from one end of Celbridge's main street, along the former half-mile main drive, lined with lime trees.
 Access by car is, since 2007, from the north beside junction 6 of the N4 / M4 motorway, with car parking near the house.
 In September 2023, it was announced that the vehicular entrance, and both main and disabled car parking areas, would be closing, due to disagreement between the State agency managing Castletown and the new owners of much of the remaining land, leading to active local protests.
+Vehicular access to the House and state from the M4 motorway was restored in December 2025 following purchase of part of the lands by the Office of Public Works.

 An informal footpath runs along the river Liffey, and a second path runs from the house towards Leixlip, passing the gate lodge designed by Batty Langley.